 Sounds like a pretty totalitarian system, right?
-A government of sorts (Linden Labs) controlling most every aspect of life for its virtual residents.
+AIt is a good point.
+Go read the whole thing, which traces through the concrete example of a small store owner.governmentof sorts (Linden Labs) controlling most every aspect of life for its virtual residents.
 Now, imagine if Second Life breaks out of the fringes and into the true mainstream.
 As in, imagine if everyone you knew spent at least 30-60 minutes a day in Second Life.
 Now, imagine one company being the gatekeeper to all activities in this virtual world.
 Even more so, imagine one company being in control what is even virtually possible in this world.
 What would happen, or could happen, here?

 I expect that people will have an increasing online life, and so issues like this will become important.
 Ideally, places like Second Life that form a platform for other interactions should be subject to a democratic system much like that of a traditional government in physical space.